insin/nwb/README.md

 Generic development commands:
   Arguments for these commands depend on the type of project they're being run in.
-See the applicable project-type-specific commands below.
+See the applicable project type-specific commands below.

-  build
+  nwb build
     Clean and build the project.

-  clean
+  nwb clean
     Delete built resources.

-  serve
+  nwb serve
     Serve an app, or a component's demo app, with hot reloading.

     Options: